joekohler/cifuzz/docs/Getting-Started.md

 This will look for the class name `FuzzTestCase` in the package `com.example` and run the `myNamedFuzzTest` method.
 We provide tab completion for named fuzz test methods if cifuzz finds more than one fuzz test in the JVM class.

+#### Javascript/Typescript:

+For Javascript/Typescript projects, users need to specify a fuzz target identifier consisting of a regex path pattern that is matched against all test paths.
+The first test, that is matched by that pattern, gets executed.

+As an example, consider the case of two fuzz tests:

+- project-root/tests/FuzzTestCase1.fuzz.js
+- project-root/tests/FuzzTestCase2.fuzz.js

+`cifuzz run FuzzTestCase` executes the first fuzz test, whose path contains `FuzzTestCase`.
+The evaluation order is determined by the jest test runner. `FuzzTestCase2` can be executed explicitely by running `cifuzz run FuzzTestCase2`.

+By default, the first fuzz test in that file will by executed.
+If a test file contains multiple fuzz tests, one specific fuzz test can be selected by specifying a regex test name pattern.
+The regex is matched against the full name, which is a combination of the test name and all its surrounding describe blocks.

+Example: `cifuzz run FuzzTestCase1:"My fuzz test"`

+The first fuzz test in FuzzTestCase1.fuzz.js matching "My fuzz test" will be executed.

 ## Generate coverage report